Nine Medical Advertising Mistakes You Must Avoid

 7. Ignoring the customer experience

 These days it’s all about the customer/patient experience.
 Asking satisfied patients for their reviews will form the base of how your target audience views and judges your brand.
 Patients will judge you based on other people’s opinions.
 Use online review sites to have your healthcare brand name ranking highly on common search engines.
 Having reviews present on third-party sites such as Google will increase the efficiency of your marketing strategies since almost nine in ten patient customers consider reviews on Google older than three months as irrelevant.
 Maintain receiving testimonials from satisfied customers on a regular and consistent basis to maintain marketing development.

 Your consumers want a service.
 Your brand wants profit.
 Showcase your facilities and staff team to show how you are different from other healthcare brands.
 Don’t overplay the uses of your brand’s services.
 Your consumers want the truth, which means that your brand must never lie about what it does.
 This will be apparent to new customers when patient reviews are posted freely.
 Trust is a major key in marketing.
 Be compelling in what you offer rather than what you can offer for a specific price.

 “There is no other marketing technique that puts a company further back in their content strategy and execution more than focusing too much on pricing.”
 Says James Patrick, healthcare marketer from UKWritings and Top Canadian Writers.

 9. Not optimizing your website

-Having a well-optimized website means developing an aesthetically-pleasing look that appeals to your target audience.
-This is the ultimate way to attract new patient customers to your site, that will be found easily through SEO on Google.
+Having a well-optimized website means developing an aesthetically pleasing look that appeals to your target audience.
+This is the ultimate way to attract new patient customers to your site, which will be found easily through SEO on Google.
 Patients will be encouraged to use your services and schedule appointments.
 Have an obvious call-to-action (CTA) at the top of every page on the brand’s site to book appointments.